2011 Mauritian League

-The 2011 Mauritian League (also known as Barclays League for sponsorship reasons) was the sixty-seventh season of the Mauritian League since its establishment in 1935.
+The 2011 Mauritian League season (also known as Barclays League for sponsorship reasons) was the 67th edition of the Mauritian League football competition since its founding in 1935 in Mauritian.
 The 2011 fixtures were released in February 2011.
-The season began on 26 February 2011, and concluded on 26 June 2011.
-ASPL 2000 won the 2011 Mauritian League, winning their 5th title, their first since 2005.
+14 teams contested in a season that began on 26 February 2011, and concluded on 26 June 2011.

+ASPL 2000 successfully pursued its 2011 title, their 5th title after a hiatus since 2005.

 Due to the preparation of the Mauritius national football team for the 2011 edition of the Indian Ocean Games, the season was shortened.
 From the 14 teams originally competing (Etoile de L'Ouest was later removed from the league, see Controversies), the top eight qualified for a new professional league, named the Super League, to begin play after the conclusion of the Indian Ocean Island Games in 2012.
-The rest of the teams were placed into the new Premier Division, which will start play at the same time.
-Centre Technique National François-Blaquart are not subject to promotion or relegation.
-The restructuring of the Mauritian league system was done in an attempt to further professionalize Mauritian football.
+The rest of the teams were placed into the new topflight Premier Division, which would start play simultaneously.
+Centre Technique National François-Blaquart were not subject to promotion or relegation.
+The restructuring of the Mauritian league system was done in an attempt to encourage professionalize Mauritian football.

 Rule changes

 The league introduced a cap on the number of foreign players in a squad.
-From this season onwards, clubs will have to declare a squad of no more than three players of foreign origin, in an attempt to encourage the growth of Mauritian footballers.
-The league now also uses CD Narsil technologies to record transfers.
+From this season onwards, clubs would have to declare a squad of no more than three players of foreign origin, in an attempt to encourage the growth of Mauritian footballers.
+The league would only use CD Narsil technologies to record transfers.
 This is in compliance with mandates issued by FIFA.

-To compete in the league, teams have to have either a club house or a room equipped with telephone, fax, and/or e-mail with a full-time administrative secretary.
-They must also have a permanent training ground, preferably equipped with projectors.
+To compete in the league, teams had to meet certain conditions.
+They must have a club house or a room equipped with telephone, fax, and/or internet connection with a full-time administrative secretary.
+They needed to have a permanent training ground, preferably equipped with projectors.
 The team must have at least 12 players signed to a professional contract, and each team must have a U-20 youth team.
-The MFA will also require that teams hire a qualified coach, holding at least a C license, a doctor and a physio.
+The MFA also required that teams hire a qualified coach, holding at least a C license, a doctor and a physio.

 The allocation fees for each team also increased.
 1,000,000 rupees were allocated to each team.

 Teams

-All of the Mauritian League teams submitted their squads on the 31 January 2011 deadline.
+All of the Mauritian League teams submitted their squad list on the 31 January 2011 deadline.

-A total of fourteen teams competed in the league this year, including twelve sides from the 2010 Mauritian League and two promoted teams from the 2010 National Second Division.
+A total of fourteen teams competed in the 2011 league season, including twelve sides from the 2010 Mauritian League and two promoted teams from the 2010 National Second Division.
 Late into the season, Etoile de L'Ouest was removed from the league (see Controversies).

 U.S. Bassin-Beau/Rose Hill were relegated to their regional league.
 Cercle de Joachim and U.S. Highlands were promoted to the Mauritian league.